 "Nephro-" means kidney, and "nephrogenic" means caused by the kidneys.
-Nephrogenic diabetes insipidus is a kidney problem where you pee a whole lot of very dilute, watery urine.
+Nephrogenic diabetes insipidus is a kidney problem that makes you urinate (pee) too much and then makes you thirsty.

-Normally, your kidneys balance the level of water in your body so you have just the right amount (water balance).
+Normally, your kidneys balance the level of water in your body so you have just the right amount (water balance About Body Water About half your body weight is water.
+So if you are a 160-pound woman, you have about 80 pounds (10 gallons) of water in your body.
+You need the right amount of water in your body for good health... read more ).
 But with nephrogenic diabetes insipidus, your body loses too much water through urination.

 Nephrogenic diabetes insipidus can start soon after birth, or you can develop it later

-You pee a whole lot—1 to 6 gallons (almost 4 to 24 liters) of urine a day
+You urinate a lot—1 to 6 gallons (almost 4 to 24 liters) of urine a day

-Because you pee so much, you get thirsty and drink a whole lot
+Because you pee so much, you get thirsty and drink a lot

 Doctors make sure you drink enough water and not eat too much salt or protein

 There's another kind of diabetes insipidus that's caused by a brain problem instead of a kidney problem.
 That's called central diabetes insipidus Central Diabetes Insipidus Central diabetes insipidus is not having enough of a hormone called vasopressin.
 Hormones are chemicals that stimulate other cells or tissues into action.
 Vasopressin is a hormone that signals... read more .
 Both types of diabetes insipidus have nothing to do with the very common type of diabetes Diabetes Diabetes is a disease in which your blood sugar (glucose) levels are too high.
 You get diabetes if your body's normal way of controlling blood sugar isn't working right.
 There are 2 types of... read more (called diabetes mellitus), which is a problem with high blood sugar.
 However, high blood sugar also makes you pee a lot.